 Another thing is a small volume of data to be stored and the time spent for performing and validating transactions.
 This reduces the list of business scenarios where Blockchain could be efficiently applied.

-In a nutshell, I’d recommend carefully analyzing the benefits businesses gain from trendy technologies, doing your research, and asking for an expert advice before introducing them into your solution.
+In a nutshell, I’d recommend carefully analyzing the benefits businesses gain from trendy technologies, doing your research, and asking for the expert advice before introducing them into your solution.